kevgleeson78/Gesture-Based-UI-Project/README.md

         gameOver = true;
 ```
 #### Play again
-The paly again function simply clears all of the player, dealer and main deck views for a new game.
+The play again function simply clears all of the player, dealer and main deck views for a new game.

 Head gesture input gets activated for a new game as it is always the players turn first.

-The createDeck method is called to shuffle a new deck and deal the cards to the player and the dealer with the dealer firts card face down.
+The createDeck method is called to shuffle a new deck and deal the cards to the player and the dealer with the dealer first card face down.

 The dealer score and game over message are set to an empty string to clear the screen of any old values that were there from a previous game.